 Capital Expenditures

 In 1999, Elektro invested $52.0 million in capital expenditures.
-This amount is projected to increase to US$71.5 million in 2000 and US$74.5 million in 2001 and then remain relatively stable thereafter at about US$70 million.
+This amount is projected to increase to US$71.5 million in 2000 and US$74.5 million in 2001 and remain relatively stable thereafter at about US$70 million.
 The principal investment projects being undertaken by Elektro over the period include substations to support growth and reliability of network, maintenance and safety programs, new customer connections and concessions, and ANEEL-mandated capital expenditure relating to service quality.
 The amount of Capital Expenditures includes certain expenses relating to the expansion programs which are capitalized and which represent approximately 15%-20% of annual operating expenses.

 Projected Key Results

-Revenues
+Revenues\EBITDA, Recurring Net Income and Free Cash Flow